The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 The Miyawaki Method—from Japan to Australia

-The Miyawaki method, developed in the 1970s by Japanese botanist Dr Akira Miyawaki, grows compact, thriving “tiny forests” using only native plants.
-By planting a rich mix of local saplings closely together on revitalised soil, these forests establish quickly, becoming denser and more biodiverse than conventional tree planting.
+The Miyawaki method, developed in the 1970s by Japanese botanist Professor Akira Miyawaki, grows compact, thriving “tiny forests” using only native plants.
+By planting a rich mix of local saplings closely together on revitalised soil, these forests establish quickly, becoming denser and more biodiverse than when using conventional tree planting.

 This method is inspired by ancient sacred shrine forests in Japan, known as Chinju-no-mori.
 These forests were protected for centuries, providing valuable examples of what healthy ecosystems look like when they are allowed to grow with minimal human disturbance.